kjolley/BIGSdb_documentation/administration.rst

 * dbase_id - Id of scheme in the sequence definition database.

   * Allowed: any integer.

+* view - Restrict this scheme to only isolates contained in the specified database view.
+This option will only appear if the views attribute is set in the system tag.
+The view needs to have been defined in the database as a subset of the isolate table (usually filtered by the value of one or more of its fields).

 * display_order - Integer reflecting the display position for this scheme within the interface (optional).